|

 Target Audience

-The target audience will be young men aged 12 to 15 who may or may not be terribly interested in birds.
-In order
+The target audience will mostly be young men and women aged 12 to 15 who may or may not be terribly interested in

-to give each student attention, a class size of fifteen or less is recommended to start, but can be a bit larger if there
+birds.
+In order to give each student attention, a class size of fifteen or less is recommended to start, but can be a bit

-While every boy is different, as a rule they like adventure, excitement, activity and learning
+While every Scout is different, as a rule they like adventure, excitement,

 Merit Badge Requirements